Liesel Hop ARTist

 The Gänseliesel is the most kissed girl of Göttingen – and the landmark, that the Liesel Hop is named after.
 She is a fountain figure of a young maid taking care of geese.
 It is a tradition that doctoral students, after their graduation, climb up the fountain, bring the Gänseliesel flowers and earn the once-in-a-lifetime-honor to kiss her.

-Lennart is one of the pacesetter of the Swing Revival in the 1980’s.
-In 1983 he came across the Lindy Hop through books and old film clips, and in May the following year he travelled to New York on the look-out for the roots of the dance form.
-He soon met, studied and started to spend time with old-timers including Al Minns, Frankie Manning and Norma Miller.
-He co-founded the highly recognized Swedish dance company The Rhythm Hot Shots (now Harlem Hot Shots) in the mid 1980’s.
-A few years later, the company was in the forefront of the first steps of the revival of the Lindy Hop, and in 1989 they took over the complete administration of the Herräng Dance Camp, and invited legendary swing dancer Frankie Manning to visit his first major international swing dance camp.
+Lennart is one of the pacesetters of the swing dance revival in the 1980’s.
+In 1983 he came across the Lindy Hop through books and old film clips, and in May of the following year he travelled to New York on the look-out for the roots of the dance form.
+He soon met, studied, and started to spend time with old-timers including Al Minns, Frankie Manning and Norma Miller.
+He co-founded the highly influential Swedish dance company The Rhythm Hot Shots (now Harlem Hot Shots) in the mid 1980’s.
+A few years later, the company was in the forefront of the first steps of the revival of the Lindy Hop, and in 1989 they took over the complete organisation of the Herräng Dance Camp, and invited legendary swing dancer Frankie Manning to visit his first major international swing dance camp.

-Lennart is today still a most active dancer, instructor, lecturer, judge and administrator.
+Today, Lennart continues to be an active dancer, instructor, history and culture lecturer, dance competition judge, and event organiser.
 He divides his time between the Herräng Dance Camp, the Chicago swing dance studio, and traveling around teaching and giving lectures.
-After some 35 revival and renaissance years of the Lindy Hop, Lennart is one of very few of the pioneers that are still active in the scene.
+After some 35 years as a key figure in the Lindy Hop renaissance and revival, Lennart is one of the very few pioneers in the Lindy Hop revival that are still active in the scene.
 His background and dedicated interest in the Harlem roots of vernacular jazz dancing has positioned him as an important link between the past and the present.